stijn-dejongh/lovecraft_public_domain/raw_converts/ee.md

 heaving with mounting excitement.
 The time for a showdown was close, and I tried desperately to think of the best thing to do.
 Without interrupting my pretence of sleep, I began to slide my right hand gradually and inconspicuously toward the pocket containing my pistol; watching the madman closely as I did so, to see if he would detect any move.
-Unfortunately he did&mdash;almost before he had time to register the fact in his expression.
+Unfortunately he did--almost before he had time to register the fact in his expression.
 With a bound so agile and abrupt as to be almost incredible in a man of his size, he was upon me before I knew what had happened;
 looming up and swaying forward like a giant ogre of legend, and pinioning me with one powerful hand while with the other he forestalled me in reaching the revolver.
 Taking it from my pocket and placing it in his own, he released me contemptuously, well knowing how fully his physique placed me at his mercy.
-Then he stood up at his full height&mdash;his head almost touching the roof of the carriage&mdash;and stared down at me with eyes whose fury had quickly turned to a look of pitying scorn and ghoulish calculation.
+Then he stood up at his full height--his head almost touching the roof of the carriage--and stared down at me with eyes whose fury had quickly turned to a look of pitying scorn and ghoulish calculation.

-  I did not move, and after a moment the man resumed his seat opposite me; smiling a ghastly smile as he opened his great bulging valise and extracted an article of peculiar appearance&mdash;a rather large cage of semi-flexible wire, woven somewhat like a baseball catcher&rsquo;s mask, but shaped more like the helmet of a diving-suit.
+  I did not move, and after a moment the man resumed his seat opposite me; smiling a ghastly smile as he opened his great bulging valise and extracted an article of peculiar appearance--a rather large cage of semi-flexible wire, woven somewhat like a baseball catcher's mask, but shaped more like the helmet of a diving-suit.
 Its top was connected with a cord whose other end remained in the valise.
 This device he fondled with obvious affection, cradling it in his lap as he looked at me afresh and licked his bearded lips with an almost feline motion of the tongue.
-Then, for the first time, he spoke&mdash;in a deep, mellow voice of softness and cultivation startlingly at variance with his rough corduroy clothes and unkempt aspect.
+Then, for the first time, he spoke--in a deep, mellow voice of softness and cultivation startlingly at variance with his rough corduroy clothes and unkempt aspect.

-  &ldquo;You are fortunate, sir.
+   "You are fortunate, sir.
 I shall use you first of all.
 You shall go into history as the first fruits of a remarkable invention.
-Vast sociological consequences&mdash;I shall let my light shine, as it were.
-I&rsquo;m radiating all the time, but nobody knows it.
+Vast sociological consequences--I shall let my light shine, as it were.
+I'm radiating all the time, but nobody knows it.
 Now you shall know.
 Intelligent guinea-pig.
-Cats and burros&mdash;it worked even with a burro.&nbsp;.&nbsp;.&nbsp;.&rdquo;
+Cats and burros--it worked even with a burro. . . . "

   He paused, while his bearded features underwent a convulsive motion closely synchronised with a vigorous gyratory shaking of the whole head.
 It was as though he were shaking